 Answer From Francisco Lopez-Jimenez, M.D.

 A high blood cholesterol level increases your risk of coronary artery disease.
-Lower cholesterol is usually better, but in rare cases having a low level of low-density lipoprotein (LDL, or "bad") cholesterol or a low total cholesterol level could increase your risk of some health problems.
+Lower cholesterol is usually better, but in rare cases having a very low level of low-density lipoprotein (LDL, or "bad") cholesterol or a very low total cholesterol level has been associated with some health problems.

 - Preterm birth and low birth weight if your cholesterol is low while you're pregnant